Countly/countly-sdk-documentation/test_scenarios/sc-IL-intenalLimits.md

   TODO: add global crash segmentation call

 ## 100: bad and/or wrong values
-- IL_100_null: give all six limits null at init => createInternalLimitsTestingEvents => nothing truncated
-- IL_101_zero: give all six limits 0 at init => createInternalLimitsTestingEvents => nothing truncated
-- IL_100_negative: give all six limits -1 at init => createInternalLimitsTestingEvents => nothing truncated
+Set each limit to mentioned val(null,0,-1) and init => createInternalLimitsTestingEvents => nothing truncated
+- IL_100_null
+- IL_101_zero
+- IL_100_negative

 ## 200: check normal working of each limit
-Set each limit to 5 and init => createInternalLimitsTestingEvents => check truncated/limited values
 TODO: more detail
+Set the mentioned limit to 5 and init => createInternalLimitsTestingEvents => check truncated/limited values/keys (and things that should not be affected)
 -IL_201_setMaxKeyLength
--IL_202_setMaxKeyLength
--IL_203_setMaxKeyLength
--IL_204_setMaxKeyLength
--IL_205_setMaxKeyLength
--IL_206_setMaxKeyLength
+-IL_202_setMaxValueSize
+-IL_203_setMaxStackTraceLineLength
+-IL_204_setMaxStackTraceLinesPerThread

+Set the mentioned limit to 1 and init => createInternalLimitsTestingEvents => check segmentatio count (and things that should not be affected)
+-IL_205_setMaxSegmentationValues

+Set the mentioned limit to 1 and init => createInternalLimitsTestingEvents => check the only breadcrumb is the last one recorded (and things that should not be affected)
+-IL_206_setMaxBreadcrumbCount